guardian/floodgate/docs/implementing-a-content-source.md

 ## Make content indexable in CAPI

-Every time an piece of content in your database is updated, your app should send an event to a Kinesis stream.
+Every time a piece of content in your database is updated, your app should send an event to a Kinesis stream.
 Porter will consume these events and write their contents to Elasticsearch.

 Events should be Thrift encoded and compressed, and should contain a complete representation of the item that has been updated.
 In other words, it should NOT contain only a delta describing what has changed.